-The Reinsurance Security Committee creates and adapts a quarterly list ("Security List") of reinsurers acceptable to VIG Insurance Group.
-This list is included in the VIG Group Reinsurance Security Information Guideline, which the VIG Managing Board sends to the members of the managing boards of the different individual companies responsible for reinsurance.
+The Reinsurance Security Committee creates and adapts a quarterly list ("security list") of reinsurers acceptable to the Group.
+This list is included in the Group Reinsurance Security Information Guideline, which the VIG Managing Board sends to the members of the Managing Boards of the different individual companies responsible for reinsurance.
 The security list specifies the maximum reinsurance cessions to specific reinsurers (please note: cessions to reinsurers on the security list are subject to the limits set down in the "Cessions Limitation Table", which is included in the guideline above).